Parmin/training/advanced-administrators-training/src/instructor.rst

 ~~~~~~~~~~~~~~~~~~~

 1. To launch the initial instances for the groups for all sections other than
-   `Performance` go into the Advanced Administrators' Training repo located at
+   `Performance` go into the Advanced Administrator Training repo located at
    ``training/advanced-administrators-training/`` and go into the
    `instance-launch` directory.
 To run any of the scripts in this directory you
    must have the Amazon ``aws-cli`` tool installed and configured on your machine.
 If